vzakharov/machina/README.md

 ### Backend
 - [Django](https://www.djangoproject.com/) - Python web framework
 - [Django REST Framework](https://www.django-rest-framework.org/) - API development
-- SQLite (development) / PostgreSQL (production)
+- PostgreSQL - Production database

 ## Contributing

 We welcome contributions!
-If you have suggestions for websites or tools to add, or if you'd like to help improve the platform, please feel free to open an issue or submit a pull request.
+If you'd like to help improve any component of this project, please feel free to open an issue or submit a pull request.

 ## License